2018 Novak Djokovic tennis season: Madrid Open

 Djokovic next competed at the Madrid Open.
 In his first victory over a top-20 opponent in over eight months, he defeated former World No. 5 Kei Nishikori in the first round, before falling to Briton Kyle Edmund.
 As a result of the loss and failing to defend his semifinals position at the event, Djokovic fell to No. 18, his lowest ranking in twelve years.

 Italian Open

 Djokovic's next event was the Italian Open, where he has previously won four times and was the defending finalist.
 He progressed to his first quarterfinals appearance since 2017 Wimbledon, defeating Alexandr Dolgopolov, Nikoloz Basilashvili and Albert Ramos in straight sets.
 He would go on to beat Kei Nishikori, but lose to eventual champion Rafael Nadal in the semifinal.
 After failing to defend his finalist points from 2017, Djokovic's ranking fell to No. 22.
 This was his first time out of the top 20 since October 2006.

 French Open

-In Roland Garros, Djokovic beat Roberto Bautista Agut and Fernando Verdasco en route to the quarterfinals, where he suffered a shocking defeat to Marco Cecchinato in four sets.
+At the French Open, Djokovic beat Roberto Bautista Agut and Fernando Verdasco en route to the quarterfinals, where he suffered a shocking defeat to Marco Cecchinato in four sets.